 Gudbrandsdalsleden, which means the path of Gudbrandsdalen, stretches from Oslo to Trondheim, a 643 km well-marked pilgrim path with beautiful and varied landscape.
 Along the path you can experience soothing agricultural landscapes, you can spend the night on historic farms, wander across the mighty Dovrefjell plateau and enjoy the tranquility of the lush Trøndelag nature.

-St. Olavsleden is one of the world’s northernmost pilgrim paths, extending from the Baltic sea to the Atlantic sea, through Sweden to Norway.
+St. Olavsleden extends from the Baltic sea to the Atlantic sea, through Sweden to Norway.
 The trail goes through large forests, over mountains, along lakes and past communities and historic sites.
 The roadbed varies from gravel road, asphalt and trails.

 The St. Olavsleden starts in the town of Selånger, on the east coast of Sweden and ends in the Nidaros Cathedral in Trondheim.
 It follows parts of the road that Olav travelled when he returned from Novgorod in Russia in the summer of 1030, to recapture the Norwegian throne.
 A journey that ended with the battle of Stiklestad, the death of Olav Haraldsson and the start of the era of St. Olav.